Kayli/logspub/dev-distributed.md

 ## basics

+- distributed system consists of multiple apps communicating with each other over the network
+  - nowadays such apps referred as 'microservices'
+  - most ppl start to realize problems with big chunks of tangled code

+## general design recommendations

 - use docker and kubernetes to decompose and modularize applications
-- explore enterprise integration patterns and frameworks implementing them ;)
+- explore enterprise integration patterns and frameworks implementing them
 - prefer cloud-vendor-neutral technologies

-- ensure homogenety of tools across teams
+- consider introducing homogenety of tools across teams
   - rpc: common language between services to establish unified contract for interaction
   - ci/cd

 - encourage team autonomy, freedom and responsibility
   - splitting the ownership of the code is an important part of ms architecture

+- each microservice own its logic and data under an autonomous lifecycle, with independent deployment per microservice.

 - it should be easy to rewrite microservice
   - its normal to do that several times, always adapting to business requirements

 - data duplication is okay, when necessary

 - if your microservice absolutely have to call other service
   - limit sync call chain to 1 other ms dependency call max
   - consider reversing dependency using events